 Refuge de la Loge - Lélex

-From the Refuge de la Loge to Mijoux via the Haute Chaîne: second stage of the three-day "Le balcon du Léman"hiking tour.
+From the Refuge de la Loge to Mijoux via the Haute Chaîne: the second stage of the three-day multi-day hike “Le balcon du Léman”.

-Part of the route crosses the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations:
+Part of the route passes through the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations:

-Dogs are not allowed, even on a lead, and camping in tents is also prohibited.
+Dogs are prohibited, even when kept on a lead, as is camping in tents.

 Please respect these rules to preserve the richness of this exceptional environment.